 Only having one day to spend in a city may seem like a stressful planning venture, but in a city like Reykjavík, you can explore the entire city and more in a day and not feel like you missed out on anything the city had to offer.
 This itinerary is also really good for people with long layovers since this features all the best things to do, see, and eat in Reykjavík that can easily be covered even if you only have 10-15 hours in the city.
-Along with the itinerary, I’ve included some morning day trip options that are right outside Reykjavík and are perfect adventures to start off your morning.
+Along with this Guide to Iceland, I’ve included some morning day trip options that are right outside Reykjavík and are perfect adventures to start off your morning.
 If you love to seek adventures and go off the beaten path a little bit, consider checking those out and adding it to your list of “must-do’s”.

 I haven’t met a traveler yet that hasn’t fallen in love with this place, and Iceland in its entirety, so prepare to never want to leave, indulge in art, and maybe a little bit of alcohol.
 Cheers!
 Let’s hop into all the best things to do in Reykjavík in a day!